Precipitation: Raindrops

 Coalescence occurs when water droplets fuse to create larger water droplets, or when water droplets freeze onto an ice crystal, which is known as the Bergeron process.
-The fall rate of very small droplets is negligible, hence clouds do not fall out of the sky; precipitation will only occur when these coalesce into larger drops. droplets with different size will have different terminal velocity that cause droplets collision and producing larger droplets, Turbulence will enhance the collision process.
+The fall rate of very small droplets is negligible, hence clouds do not fall out of the sky; precipitation will only occur when these coalesce into larger drops.
+Droplets with different sizes will have different terminal velocity that cause droplets collision and producing larger droplets.
+Turbulence will enhance the collision process.
 As these larger water droplets descend, coalescence continues, so that drops become heavy enough to overcome air resistance and fall as rain.

 Raindrops have sizes ranging from 5.1 to 20 mm mean diameter, above which they tend to break up.
 Smaller drops are called cloud droplets, and their shape is spherical.
 As a raindrop increases in size, its shape becomes more oblate, with its largest cross-section facing the oncoming airflow.
 Contrary to the cartoon pictures of raindrops, their shape does not resemble a teardrop.
 Intensity and duration of rainfall are usually inversely related, i.e., high intensity storms are likely to be of short duration and low intensity storms can have a long duration.
 Rain drops associated with melting hail tend to be larger than other rain drops.
 The METAR code for rain is RA, while the coding for rain showers is SHRA.